Details

 Finding Caches

-All caches submitted for Fraser Valley Cache Bash will hopefully be published on the
+All caches submitted for Lower Mainland Cache Bash will hopefully be published early

-morning of May 4, 2025 between 8am and 10am.
-Have your car gassed up, snacks and
+on the morning of May 2, 2026.
+Have your car gassed up, snacks and beverages in the

-the morning.
-You'll be able to use the Geocaching Search feature to find the caches
+You'll be able to use the Geocaching Search feature to find the caches and start as

 click this link